boxser093/boxser093/README.md

 ### <div align="center">I'm Ilya, a java backend developer 👨‍💻.</div>

-- 🔭 I’m currently working on [Github Profilinator](https://github.com/boxser093/TG_BotForWB)
+- 🔭 I’m currently working on [TG BOT](https://github.com/boxser093/TG_BotForWB)

-- 🌱 I’m currently learning
+- 🌱 I’m currently learning more and more lections on javarush

 - ❓ Ask me about anything related to MERN stack and related technologies